MustafaIsmaill/gps_road_estimation/README.md

 ### 2.2 Published Topics:

-/ada/odometry_fusion_projected (nav_msgs/Odometry.msg).
+1. /ada/odometry_fusion_projected (nav_msgs/Odometry.msg).
 Note: if you want to change the name of this topic you can go to the file `/gps_road_estimation/params/fix_estimation.yaml` and change the "pp_pub_topic" parameter value.
+2. /ada/goal_status (actionlib_msgs/GoalStatusArray.msg).
+The goal status array msg has a goal for each way point in the path msg and the status of each goal indicates if the goal has been reached or not.

 ## ROS Dependencies: